danboid/genesis_6button/README.md

 ![Mega Drive controller cable pinout](Mega-Drive-DB9-pinout.jpg)

-Pin 1 is marked on the controller PCB with a square pad and a number 1 printed next to it on the silkscreen.
+Pin 1 on J2 and all of the chips is marked on the PCB silkscreen with a small white dot to the side of pin 1.